angular/angular/adev/src/content/guide/templates/two-way-binding.md

 The parent component must:

 1. Wrap the `model` property name in the two-way binding syntax.
-1. Specify the corresponding property to which the updated value is assigned
+1. Assign a property or a signal to the `model` property.

 Here is a simplified example: